Swoyen/bug-tracker/README.md

 IssueTracker - FrontEnd

-An application used to track project issues to organize and plan preference, built with React, Redux, JavaScript, and CSS.
+An application used to track project issues to organize and plan preference, built with React, Redux, JavaScript, Material UI and CSS.

 ## Project Status